-The City of Jonesboro will continue to affirmatively further fair housing as set out under 24 CFR §91.220, and has prepared the AFH Plan that identifies impediments and barriers to fair housing choice, and maintains records pertaining to carrying out this certification.
+The City of Jonesboro will continue to affirmatively further fair housing as set out under 24 CFR §91.220, through the Jonesboro Urban Renewal Housing Authority.
+JURHA has prepared the AFH Plan that identifies impediments and barriers to fair housing choice, and maintains records pertaining to carrying out this certification.
 CDBG funding allows low-income individuals and families to be assisted in homeownership through education and matching grants for down payment and closing costs.
 For those who cannot afford to maintain their homes, CDBG funds will be used to provide grants for rehabilitation.
-The city has undertaken activities to address homeless resource center, affordable housing needs and rapid rehousing of our homeless individuals and families.
+The city has undertaken activities to address homeless resource center, affordable housing needs and continues to work with CRDC regarding rapid rehousing of our homeless individuals and families.